-In accordance with LR 9.6.1, copies of the above documents have also been submitted to the FCA's National Storage Mechanism and will shortly be available for inspection on the National Storage Mechanism's website, https://data.fca.org.uk/#/nsm/nationalstoragemechanism.
+In accordance with LR 9.6.1, copies of the Report and Accounts and Shareholder Circular have also been submitted to the FCA's National Storage Mechanism and will shortly be available for inspection on the National Storage Mechanism's website, https://data.fca.org.uk/#/nsm/nationalstoragemechanism.

-This dissemination announcement is based upon the Company's announcement of Preliminary Results for the Year Ended 31 December 2022 made on 22 March 2023 with the addition of information required by Disclosure and Transparency Rule (DTR) 6.3.5R set out below in the Appendix.
+This dissemination announcement is based upon the Company's announcement of Preliminary Results for the Year Ended 31 December 2023 made on 27 March 2024 with the addition of information required by Disclosure and Transparency Rule (DTR) 6.3.5R set out below in the Appendix.